 Proinflammatory cytokines are molecules that promote inflammation.

 A 2013 study found that allicin reduced the production of pro-inflammatory cytokines in a laboratory setting.
 The study also showed that heating garlic reduces its allicin concentration, thereby reducing its anti-inflammatory effects.

 The researchers concluded that allicin might be useful in the treatment of inflammatory diseases.
 However, they did not state whether it would help in the treatment of acne, specifically.

 According to the review, applying garlic extract to the skin appears to have both antimicrobial and wound-healing effects.
 The review also noted that garlic might help to treat the following skin conditions:

 Garlic’s ability to promote wound-healing suggests that it may help to heal acne breakouts and prevent scarring.
 However, the authors did not indicate whether garlic would be useful in treating acne or acne scars.

 People should take caution when applying garlic to the skin.
 Garlic can cause adverse reactions at the site of application.
-Such reactions may include:
+Such reactions

 - Irritant contact dermatitis: Localized skin rash and redness that develops in response to an irritant.

 - Allergic contact dermatitis: Widespread skin rash and redness that develops in response to an allergen.

 - Contact urticaria: Localized swelling and redness of the skin, in response to an irritating substance.